neurospin/deep_folding/deep_folding/brainvisa/README.rst

 Compute a sulcus-specific mask
 ==============================

-We will now compiute the mask encompassing the sulcus SULCUS:
+We will now compute the mask encompassing the sulcus SULCUS:

 We first define a mask folder to put the results of the mask: